Blog

 Should Surgery Be Done Before Other Breast Cancer Treatments?

 Chemotherapy is considered the most common form of treatment for TNBC.
-It may be given before surgery is performed, called neoadjuvant chemotherapy.
-Research is showing that this produces better results that last longer than chemotherapy only after surgery.
+It may be given before surgery, after surgery, or both.
+In some cases, chemo is combined with a targeted therapy called pembrolizumab to help reduce the tumor size.
+Research is showing that this produces better results that last longer than chemotherapy only after surgery to reduce the likelihood of breast cancer returning.

 Radiation Therapy for Breast Cancer

-Radiation beams directed at the areas where the breast cancer was removed is a common treatment after surgery.
-During surgery the doctor does everything possible to remove all of the breast cancer.
+Radiation directed at the areas where the breast cancer was removed is a common treatment after surgery.
+During surgery, the doctor does everything possible to remove all of the breast cancer.
 But there can be some cells left behind.
-Radiation therapy is applied over the course of several weeks after surgery to be sure any remaining cancer cells are killed.
+Radiation therapy is administered over the course of several weeks after surgery to be sure any remaining cancer cells are destroyed.
 This is common for all types of breast cancer patients.

 RELATED READING: